Why Color Accuracy Directly Affects Retail Revenue

 How CRI Affects Picking Accuracy and Product Evaluation

-In grocery and fulfillment-oriented retail, poor color rendering leads to picking errors and customer dissatisfaction.
+In grocery and fulfillment-oriented retail, poor color rendering increases picking errors and customer dissatisfaction because staff and shoppers rely on visual cues to judge ripeness, freshness, and correct variant selection.

 - Produce appears less fresh under lower CRI lighting

-- Meat and seafood discoloration increases perceived spoilage
+- Meat and seafood can look discolored, increasing perceived spoilage risk

 - Apparel colors appear different in-store versus at home